kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

   - name: serverless
 ```

-In this case, the relevant channel will be `regular` for `keda`, but not for `serverless`.
+In this case, `regular` is the relevant channel for Keda, but not for Serverless.

 ### **.spec.modules**

 The module list is used to define the desired set of all modules.
 This is mainly derived from the **.spec.modules[].name** attribute which is resolved in one of 3 ways.

 Let's take a look at this simplified ModuleTemplate CR: